How to update Chrome after Google identifies security problems

 - Find “Updates available” and then under that, find Chrome.
 Tap “Update.”

-It’s not yet clear who targeted Chrome, how many users’ information may have been compromised, or exactly what kind of information hackers could have gotten their hands on.
+It’s not yet clear if users’ information may have been compromised, or exactly what kind of information potential hackers could have gotten their hands on.
 Many Chrome users have their passwords and even payment information saved on the browser.

-“Access to bug details and links may be kept restricted until a majority of users are updated with a fix,” Google said in a blog post with an update on the security breach.
+“Access to bug details and links may be kept restricted until a majority of users are updated with a fix,” Google said in a blog post detailing the latest security improvements.